kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 </div>

 There is a closely related scale called the <a href="https://en.wikipedia.org/wiki/Baum%C3%A9_scale">Baumé scale</a>.
-It is very similar to to API gravity scale but has different definitions depending on whether the liquid's density is less than or greater than that of water.
+It is very similar to the API gravity scale but has different definitions depending on whether the liquid's density is greater or less than that of water.
 I won't go into the details here as using API gravity is preferred.
 But if you see a substance (typically a petroleum product) reported in degrees Baumé, it is yet another way of reporting the specific gravity.

 ## Pressure

-*Pressure* if the force applied perpendicular to a surface per unit area.
+*Pressure* is the force applied perpendicular to a surface per unit area.

 $$
-\mathrm{Pressure}=\frac{\mathrm{Force}}{\mathrm{Area}} \qquad\qquad p=\frac{F}{A}
+\mathrm{Pressure}=\frac{\mathrm{Force}}{\mathrm{Area}}\, \qquad\qquad p=\frac{F}{A}
 $$

 For this definition to work the area must be small enough so that the force is uniformly distributed over that area.
 The standard unit of pressure in the SI system is $\N/\m^2$ and has its own name, the pascal (Pa).
 The standard unit of pressure in the US system is $\lb/\ft^2$ but is rarely used.
-Instead,  $\lb/\inch^2$, abbreviated psi, is used most often.
+Instead,  $\lb/\inch^2$, abbreviated psi, is the standard.
 Note that pressure is a scalar quantity; it has a magnitude but no direction.
-Of course, the force generated from a pressure has both a magnitude and direction and you will oftentimes hear that the fluid pressure acts in a certain direction.
-The intended meaning is clear but in the back of your head remind yourself that pressure is actually a scalar quantity.
+Of course, the force generated from the pressure on an object has both a magnitude and direction.
+You will oftentimes hear that the fluid pressure acts in a certain direction and while the intended meaning is clear you should remind yourself (not others) that pressure is actually a scalar quantity and has no direction.

 <div class="example">

-A package of dimension $1~\ft\times 1~\ft\times 1~\ft$ that weighs 36 pounds
+A package of dimension $1~\ft\times 1~\ft\times 1~\ft$ weighing 36 pounds
 rests on a table.
 What pressure does the package exert on the table?

 <hr>